zverok/zverok/README.md

 Developer and writer from Ukraine.
-Ruby programming language commiter.
+Ruby programming language committer.

 **Mostly interested in lucid code and open data, and writing a [Substack](https://zverok.substack.com/) about it.** The range of “my” topics are united by an urge to understand and explain.
 Or, the problems of knowledge acquiring (with code) and expressing meaning (with code).